 Whether it's finding your best content for an end-of-year wrap up, identifying your competitors biggest posts of the last quarter, or reporting on branded content campaigns, CrowdTangle's historical data feature can help.
-Our system maintains full histories of all Facebook pages, Instagram accounts and subreddits in our database; and stores the last 3,200 tweets for each Twitter account we track.
+Our system maintains full histories of all Facebook pages, Instagram accounts and subreddits in our database.

 Here's how to use historical data:

 - Open the CrowdTangle dashboard of your choosing and click on the gear icon in the top right corner next to your photo; select Historical Data.